Grzymisław (steward)

-Grzymisław (1153/1158 – 1207/1209) was a nobleman from the Samboride dynasty, who was a steward of Świecie and Lubiszewo within the Duchy of Eastern Pomerania.
+Grzymisław (/pl/; 1153/1158 – 1207/1209) was a nobleman from the Samboride dynasty, who was a steward of Świecie and Lubiszewo within the Duchy of Pomerelia.

 Biography

-He came from the Samboride dynasty and was born between 1153 and 1158.
-He was a steward of Świecie and Lubiszewo within the Duchy of Eastern Pomerania, under the rule of the Kingdom of Poland.
-The first record of his name comes from the year 11 November 1198.
-Originally, the seat of his part of the duchy was located in Starogard Gdański, but later he moved it to Świecie.
-After 1195, he had married Dobrosława, with whom he had daughters, one of which possibly could be Zwinisława, wife of Mestwin I. Grzymisław died between 1207 and 1209.
-He was succeeded by Mestwin I.
+Grzymisław was born between 1153 and 1158.
+He was a nobleman from the Samboride dynasty, and was a steward of Świecie and Lubiszewo within the Duchy of Pomerelia, under the rule of the Kingdom of Poland.
+The first record of his name comes from 11 November 1198.
+Originally, the seat of land was located in Starogard Gdański, and was later to Świecie.
+After 1195, he married Dobrosława, with whom he had daughters, one of whom could possibly be Zwinisława, a wife of duke Mestwin I. Grzymisław died between 1207 and 1209, and was succeeded by Mestwin I.